 - Emergency medical cover - have you got a generous amount of medical cover in the unfortunate event you need to claim for medical expenses, particularly if you are travelling somewhere with expensive healthcare?

 - Trip destination - does your travel insurance policy cover your destination?
 Some providers have specific policies to cover certain countries such as the USA.

-- Pre-existing medical conditions - have you declared all of your pre-existing medical conditions as not doing so could affect your cover and result in a claim not being paid.
+- Pre-existing medical conditions - have you declared all of your pre-existing medical conditions?
+Not doing so could affect your cover and result in a claim not being paid.
 There are specialist travel insurance providers for pre-existing conditions insurance if you are struggling to get cover.

 - Trip activities - what are you planning to do whilst you are away?
 If you are planning to do winter sports such as skiing or you are going on a cruise you need to ensure your policy covers you for your trip.
 If you are also planning to take part in extreme activities on an adventure holiday does your insurance cover the activities you are planning?